MLOntology/MLO/README.md

 - Class count: 1,972
 - Object property count: 47

-The MLO is built from six classes of hte highest level, which can be seen in the figure below:
+The MLO is built from six classes of the highest level, which can be seen in the figure below:

 <img src="http://a2rd.net.br/img/mlontologyTopClasses.jpg" width="600px" height="349px">